-10-12 W is normally the lowest sound power possible to hear and this value is normally used as the reference power for sound power calculations.
+10 -12 W is normally the lowest sound power possible to hear and this value is normally used as the reference power in sound power calculations.

 The sound power in decibel from a source with the lowest sound hearable can be calculated as